cp-itb/contests/README.md

 All ITB students are very welcomed to contribute to this repository.
 To make everything neat and structured well, it is recommended to follow these guide before adding your solutions.

 1. Project structure.
+This should be self-explanatory.

+        ├── INC2016                 // <ContestName><Year>
+        │   ├── A-Ainge WF.cpp      // Solutions goes here
+        │   ├── A-GituKanYa.cpp     // <ProblemCode>-<TeamName>.<extension>
+        │   ├── B-Ainge WF.cpp
+        │   ├── C-nagazaky.cpp
+        │   ├── ...
+        │   ├── editorials          // Where to put editorials.
+This is optional │   │   ├── A.md            // <ProblemCode>.md
+        │   │   ├── B.md            // Currently only markdown is supported
+        │   │   ├── E.md            // Missing editorials are fine (C & D in this case)
+        │   │   └── ...
+        │   └── problems            // Where to put problem statements.
+        │       │                   // This is optional, too, but very recommended │       ├── A.md            // <ProblemCode>.md
+        │       ├── B.md
+        │       └── ...
+        │   ...
+        ├── VOCOMFEST2017
-Each contest should have their own folder named `<ContestName><Year>`.
-If the contest has several phases (qualification, final, etc), each of them should have their own subfolders.
+        │   ├── qualification       // If contest has several phases/rounds,
+        │   │   │                   // each should have their own subfolders.
-2. If the problem statement is available, create a `problems` folder and put each statement in files named `<code>-<name>.md`, or `<code>.md` if the name does not exist.
-For example, `A.md` or `A-Bebek Pak Dengklek.md`.
-3. File Naming.
-It is recommended to name each file by `<ProblemCode>-<TeamName>.<extension>`.
+        │   │   ├── A-Ainge WF.cpp
+        │   │   ├── B-Ainge WF.cpp
+        │   │   ├── ...
+        │   │   └── problems
+        │   │       ├── A.md
+        │   │       ├── B.md
+        │   │       └── ...
+        │   └── final
+        │       ├── A-Ainge WF.cpp
+        │       ├── B-Ainge WF.cpp
+        │       └── ...

-4. Each file is recommended to have the following header.
+2. Each solution file is recommended to have the following header.

         /**
          * Contest : <Name of Contest>